 Outreach and Dissemination

-To facilitate the introduction of the composition and science assessments as part of the new accountability system, the DC OSSE will collaborate with the DCPS, the PCSB, and others to ensure schools, teachers, and students are prepared.
-Outreach to stakeholders will be the first action step in the implementation process.
-The DC OSSE is prepared to provide the necessary guidance and direction to its LEAs and schools to prepare students for success in composition and science.
-The DC OSSE will also leverage all partnerships to be sure stakeholders, especially parents and teachers, have a full understanding of the shift to the CCSS.
+To facilitate the introduction of the composition assessments as part of the new accountability system, the DC OSSE collaborated with the DCPS, the PCSB, and others to ensure schools, teachers, and students are prepared.
+Outreach to stakeholders was the first action step in the implementation process.
+The DC OSSE provided the necessary guidance and direction to its LEAs and schools to prepare students for success in composition.
+The DC OSSE also leveraged partnerships to be sure stakeholders, especially parents and teachers, have a full understanding of the shift to the CCSS.

-In addition to these partnerships, the DC OSSE is committed to the following:
+In addition to these partnerships, the DC OSSE is committed to the following in preparation for inclusion of the new Science Assessment:

-Establish a stakeholder working group to help develop an implementation plan that will identify deliverables focused on supports necessary to teachers, schools, and LEAs to ensure a successful transition;
+Continue working with the Assessment stakeholder group and Science leadership team develop and implement a plan that will identify deliverables focused on supports necessary to teachers, schools, and LEAs to ensure a successful transition;

-Review alignment between composition and science assessments to current standards and make adjustments as necessary;
+Review alignment between and the current science assessments and the NGSS standards, and make adjustments as necessary;

-Provide training and support to LEAs and schools on implementation of composition and science standards in classroom instruction; and
+Provide training and support to LEAs and schools on implementation of science standards in classroom instruction; and

-Provide timely access to composition and science data and supports in understanding results to inform teacher professional development, instruction, and student performance.
+Provide timely access to science data and supports in understanding results to inform teacher professional development, instruction, and student performance.